 BlackRock has a Supplier Code of Conduct & Ethics, which details our expectations and standards of all our Suppliers in relation to human rights, diversity, equity and inclusion, environmental sustainability, and integrity, ethics, and anti-corruption in their management practices.
-This Supplier Code of Conduct was last reviewed and updated in March 2021.
-In July 2021, a new process was implemented whereby new Suppliers were issued with a copy of the Supplier Code of Conduct & Ethics and are asked to confirm they abide by our standard prior to working with BlackRock.
+This Supplier Code of Conduct was last reviewed and updated in October 2023.
+As part of the vendor onboarding process, new Suppliers are issued with a copy of the Supplier Code of Conduct & Ethics and are asked to confirm they abide by our standard prior to working with BlackRock.

-In addition, our key contract templates incorporate a requirement that suppliers comply with all applicable laws and regulations in the conduct of their business, including in relation to Modern Slavery.
-Suppliers must notify BlackRock immediately if there have been any potential or confirmed offences relating to human trafficking and/or slavery, and are required to act quickly to take corrective actions.
+In addition, our key contract templates incorporate a requirement that suppliers comply with all applicable laws and regulations in the conduct of their business, including in relation to human rights and modern slavery.
+Suppliers must notify BlackRock immediately if there have been any potential or confirmed offences relating to human trafficking and/or slavery, and are required to act quickly to take corrective actions, as appropriate.